 Other indicators of workforce engagement.
 In addition to direct measures of workforce engagement through formal or informal surveys, other indicators include absenteeism, turnover, grievances, and strikes.

 Performance development.
 Health care organizations today need employees who are versatile and who can continually upgrade their work skills.
-High-performing organizations address this need by meeting staff members’ rising expectations for career-relevant learning and development.
-In performance development, staff members employees pursue personal growth and growth in the organization through both internal and external learning.
+High-performing organizations address this need by meeting employees’ rising expectations for career-relevant learning and development.
+In performance development, employees pursue personal growth and growth in the organization through both internal and external learning.
 This learning involves engaging work assignments, opportunities, and personal learning to reach the next level of organizational and personal performance.

 Performance development needs.
 Depending on the nature of your organization’s health care services, workforce responsibilities, and stage of organizational and personal development, workforce development needs might vary greatly.
-These needs might include participating in continuing clinical education and gaining skills for knowledge sharing, communication, teamwork, and problem solving; interpreting and using data; exceeding patients’ and other customers’ requirements; analyzing and simplifying processes; reducing waste and cycle time; applying HIPAA regulations and concepts in daily work; working with and motivating volunteers; and setting priorities based on strategic alignment or cost‐benefit analysis.
+These needs might include developing or reinforcing clinical skills; training in communication and processes to prevent patient harm; training in the science of safety; gaining skill for knowledge sharing, communication, teamwork, and problem solving; interpreting and using data; exceeding patients’ and other customers’ requirements; analyzing and simplifying processes; reducing waste and cycle time; applying HIPAA regulations and concepts in daily work; working with and motivating volunteers; and setting priorities based on strategic alignment or cost‐benefit analysis.